kaydenvan/Kaggle-house_price_advanced_regression_techniques/README.md

 ### Fourth submission
 At the second submission, I failed to do the data cleansing properly and create significant amount of highly correlated features.
 This submission choose some columns with LabelEncoding and some one-hot encoding.
 The score jumps back to 0.18595, although worse than the first submission, shows it is on the right direction.

+### Fifth submission
+Turning the model back to XGBoost and hyperparameters tuning.
+The score is 0.13943 ranked 41.5%.